robertohuertasm/figma-asset-downloader/README.md

 * `-f`: File id (www.figma.com/file/FILE_ID/title?node-id=DOCUMENT_ID)
 * `-d`: Document id (www.figma.com/file/FILE_ID/title?node-id=DOCUMENT_ID)
 * `-p`: Path where assets will be downloaded
-* `-e`: Extensions to export to: "png", "svg", "jpeg", default: png
+* `-e`: Extensions to export to in case there's no extension in the name of the asset: "png", "svg", "jpeg", default: png
+* `-r`: If true, file extensions will prevail over naming convention (asset_name.jpg)
 * `-s`: Scales to export to: 1, 2, 3, 4
 * `-c`: Name of the figma-asset-downloader configuration